RECYCLING/RECOVERY OF CONSTRUCTION AND DEMOLITION WASTE

 Year

-The indicator addresses specific information questions, is of national scope, providing a representative overview of society's responses, also in relation to the objectives of specific regulations, and serves as a basis for international comparisons.
-Spatial comparability is high, as is temporal comparability.
+The indicator responds to precise information requests, is national in scope, providing a representative picture of society's responses, also in relation to the objectives of specific regulations, and a basis for comparisons at an international level.
+Comparable in time and space.

 Good